datadesk/california-coronavirus-data/README.md

 #### [latimes-place-totals.csv](./latimes-place-totals.csv)

 Most counties break out the location of cases within their service area.
 The Times is gathering and consolidating these lists.
 Each row contains cumulative case totals reported in that area as of that date.

-The following counties currently do not report cases by locality: Alpine, Colusa, Fresno, Glenn, Lassen, Mariposa, Modoc, San Benito, Tehama and Tuolumne.
+Some counties currently do not report cases by locality.

 Different counties provide different geography types.
 Some provide data by region, some by Census designation, some by ZIP Code.
 The locations provided by Los Angeles County correspond to the public health department's official "Countywide Statistical Areas".
 Locations can be mapped after being joined to the shapes in `latimes-places-polygons.geojson` using the `id` column.